 Bijan Mortazavi started playing the violin at the tender age of three.
-In Tehran, he was trained by five of the most respected and well –known violinists; learning specific techniques, such as improvisation, orchestration, arrangement, and quartertone scale.
-At the young age of seven, this talented child, continued his training with the piano, guitar, percussion, and folklore string instruments, such as the oud, tar, and santur.
-At age 11, Bijan won the first prize among students of all ages in a national contest.
-He was fourteen when he assembled a 32 man orchestra, performing his own compositions and arrangements at the famous Ramsar Summer Camp in Iran.
+In Tehran, he was trained by five of the most respected and well –known violinists; thereby learning specific techniques, such as Improvisation, Orchestration, Arrangement, Quarter tone scale and such.
+At the young age of seven, this talented child, started his training in playing the Piano, Guitar, Percussion, and folklore string instruments, such as Oud, Tar, and Santur.
+Bijan won the first prize among students of all ages in a national contest at age eleven.
+He was fourteen, when he assembled a thirty two men orchestra, performing his own compositions and arrangements at the famous Ramsar Summer Camp in Iran.
 After having graduated from high school, Bijan moved to the United Kingdom.
 There, he pursued his academic interest in the field of Civil Engineering while continuing with his performances and his violin training.
-In 1979, Bijan moved to the United States, continued his music education at Texas State University, and finally settled in California in 1985.
-He released his first album, which was a best seller in 1990.
+In 1979, Bijan moved to the United States, continued his music education at Texas State University, and settled in California in 1985.
+He released his first album; wich was a best seller in 1990.

 What sets Bijan apart from other performers, is his ability to personally play all the instruments used in his arrangements.
-The national and international tour beginning in 1990 brought Bijan to sold-out audiences throughout the world.
-On July 3, 1994 after 34 years of playing the violin, Mr. Mortazavi became the first Iranian performer to display his indisputable talent at the Greek Theatre.One of the pieces played during this concert entitled “Epic” had been written by him when he was eleven years old.
-On stage, Bijan shared with his audience his boyhood dream of one day performing this particular piece on a grand scale.
-Thus presenting his national music to people from all around the world….his dream had come true.
+The national and international tour beginning in 1990 brought Bijan to sold-out audiences throughout the world in venues such as Royal Albert Hall, Toronto Performing Art Centre, Segerstrom Center for the Arts, Queen Elizabeth Theatre, Kodak Theatre and many more.
+On July 3, 1994 after thirty four years of playing the violin, Bijan Mortazavi became the first Iranian performer to display his indisputable talent at the Greek Theatre which included a 53- piece orchestra in front of a sold out crowd of 6,400.One of the pieces played during this concert entitled “Epic” had been written by him when he was eleven years old.
+On stage Bijan shared with his audience his boyhood dream of one day performing this particular piece on a grand scale.
+Thus presenting his national music to people from all around the world.
+His dream came true.